blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Replace domain parameter with a parameter to suppress suggestions.
 Pull request #2846 by Luis Sagastume.
 * Move default specifications dir definition out of BasicSpecification.
-  Pull request #2841 by Vít Ondruch.
+  Pull request #2841 by Vit Ondruch.
 * There is no usage of @orig_env_* variables in test suite.
 Pull request
   #2838 by SHIBATA Hiroshi.
 * Use File#open instead of Kernel#open in stub_specification.rb.
 Pull